kfjahnke/envutil/README.md

 values (e.g. an ROI specification).
-OIIO can accept type information, and envutil has special syntax to pass it to a plugin: an OIIO typestring is suffixed to the key, separated by an '@' sign, like "--oiio key@typestr=val val ..." note the quotes: if there are several values, they have to be separated by space or tab, so the entire argument is quoted to 'hold it together'.
+OIIO can accept type information, and envutil has special syntax to pass it to a plugin: an OIIO typestring is suffixed to the key, separated by an '@' sign, like --oiio key@typestr="val val ..." note the quotes: if there are several values, they have to be separated by space or tab, so the argument is quoted to 'hold it together'.
+An example for multi-value parameters is the libraw plugin's parameter for the correction of chromatic aberration, raw:aber.
+It's used like this:

+    --oiio raw:aber@float[2]="1.001 1.001"

+So, to 'disentagle' this argument: we're telling OIIO (--oiio) to pass the two-float 'aber' argument (aber@float[2]) to it's libraw plugin (raw:), namely the two floats in the quoted string ("1.001 1.001").

 Please consult the [OIIO documentation on class TypeDesc](https://openimageio.readthedocs.io/en/stable/imageioapi.html#data-type-descriptions-typedesc) about possible values for data types - most of the time, you can get by without passing a type, and the common types are simple lower-case strings